TheAIFramework/HPDSO22-Stockholm-Challenge/README.md

 The short challenge should require less than ~100 lines of code in total.
 Let's goooo!

 Your submission should be hosted on an internet accessible git-repo so it can be cloned.
 Include a README.md with *extremely* clear instructions on how to set up your code and run it.
 Email the link to your submission to robert@taif.co no later than 23:00 October 26th.
 Any commits after the deadline will not be used.
+Should the winners wish and be able to,

 ## Instructions